 - PRACTICAL APPLICATION – Work with real clients in our state-of-the-art clinic, featuring the latest equipment from cryotherapy machines to high intensity focused ultrasound (HIFU)

-- RESIDENTIAL VISIT – Learn first hand about the industry on a visit to the Mesoestetic production facility in Barcelona, with essential costs of the trip covered by the University
+- RESIDENTIAL VISIT – Learn first hand about the industry, for example on a visit to the Mesoestetic production facility in Barcelona

 - ENRICHMENT – Engage with industry professionals at events such as ACE Conference and Professional Beauty North, as well as meeting a variety of expert guest speakers

 Our Aesthetic Practitioner course lets you get hands-on with real paying clients working in our Aspire Aesthetics clinic on campus, enabling you to put your training into practice using the latest technology and equipment.

 Aspire Aesthetics offers a clinical environment using the latest UV and ultrasonic sterilisation technology

 We have three clinically-controlled laser rooms and three consultation rooms where comprehensive client management software is used